scivision/python_c_sockets/README.md

 #### Python

-Run the `unicast_tx 1` and in the second terminal window run:
+Run the `unicast_tx` and in the second terminal window run:
 ```sh
 ./unicast_rx.py -o test.h5
 ```

 #### C

-Run the `unicast_tx 1` and in the second terminal window run:
+Run the `unicast_tx` and in the second terminal window run:
 ```sh
 ./unicast_rx
 ```

-## Multicast examples
+## IPv6 Multicast examples

 1. open a terminal:
    ```sh